hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 The general method of this tool is to assign cells to neighborhoods based upon a latent space (typically PCA) and neighborhood graph.
 Ultimately, we generate a neighborhood by counts matrix.
 These counts are modelled with a negative bionomial generalized linear model, which is then put through hypothesis testing to **identify significantally differentially abundant neighborhoods with associated fold change values**.

 While we won't apply the miloR methods to our dataset in class, we do have a [lesson that walks you through the miloR workflow](08a_miloR.md).
 Each step is outlined in detail along with the code on how to apply it in this dataset.
-Note that the result is not directly comparable to results presented in this lesson, as the data is transformed from cells to neighborhood-level.
+Note that the result is not directly comparable to results generated from cluster-based approaches (which are at the celltype level) presented in this lesson, because in cluster-free approaches the data is presented at the neighborhood-level.

 ---